kimktb/NASA-Solution/README.md

 Double Bonus: have the application display the image in a web browser Triple Bonus: have the application run in a Docker container

-Solution Notes:
-Main Program - NASA Solution
-FYI: Because of the great number of files for download, it takes nearly 5 minutes to run.

-Unit Test - Test_NASA project

-The program creates the following folder structure: C:\Temp\DataFiles\Photos, Date file will be created C:\Temp\DataFiles\Dates.txt